|I Blame Hepzibah|

 I’ve collected, borrowed, and composed this material over twenty years or so, visiting a number of places where our ancestors are remembered as founders and early settlers, assembling my own illustrated life history and documenting important people and places in our family history.

-This account has come together in twenty sections.
+This account has come together in twenty-one sections; everything I’ve included resides in one section or another.
 Each section can stand alone as a hypertext treatment of its topic in words and images.

 My personal history, entitled “Such A Life,” occupies the largest Section.